Screening Tests for Adults (50 and Up)

 Ages 50 to 75:

 This includes people with no known risk factors other than age.
-The ACS recommends that all average-risk people begin screening at age 45.
-Both the MSTF and the USPSTF recommend that people with average risk for colon cancer begin screening at age 50.
+The ACS and the USPSTF recommend that all average-risk people begin screening at age 45.
+The MSTF recommends that people with average risk for colon cancer begin screening at age 50.
 MSTF recommends that African-Americans begin at age 45.

 In 2016, the Canadian Task Force on Preventive Health Care (CTFPHC) issued colon cancer screening recommendations that differ in part from U.S. groups.
 It recommends that adults aged 50 to 74 years be screened with guaiac-based fecal occult blood test (gFOBT) or FIT every 2 years or flexible sigmoidoscopy every 10 years and recommends against using colonoscopy for primary screening.